ivanfourie/3drenderer-zig/README.md

 This project uses the GNU C Compiler toolchain and should theorically work on those that supports and SDL.

 ## Linux
-Compilation should be straight forward without configuration if all dev dependencies are installed such as `make`, `gcc`, `libsdl2-dev.` I worked on this project exclusively on WSL (Ubuntu) and MSVC, so have not tested it yet in a non-virtualised Linux environment.
+Compilation should be straight forward without configuration if all dev dependencies are installed such as `make`, `gcc`, `libsdl2-dev` and optionally `tcc` aka [TinyCC](https://bellard.org/tcc/).
+I worked on this project exclusively on WSL (Ubuntu) and MSVC, so have not tested it yet in a non-virtualised Linux environment.

 ## Windows
 ### Windows 11: WSL2 and WSLg